GSA/digitalgov.gov/content/communities/rpa-community.md

 ## What We Do

 The community achieves its mission through information sharing, identification and definition of options, best practices, methods and standards for RPA implementation and operations.
 It does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information, and experience.

-This community consists of representatives from more than 50 federal agencies, with more than 750 confirmed members.

 ---